 TOURS TO PISA FROM OTHER CITIES

-Great Places To Stay In Pisa
+Where To Stay In Pisa

-As I aaalways do in my travel guides, I recommend prioritizing location when choosing a place to stay in Pisa.
+As I aaalways do in my travel guides, I recommend prioritizing location when choosing where to stay in Pisa.
 It’s a compact city and if you love walking half as much as I do you should consider a hotel within the city centre.
 That way you won’t have to worry about taxis or public transportation.
 If you want a more relaxed vibe you should book a place outside of the city centre, embracing your inner Italian as you enjoy the tiny villages and wonderful nature of Tuscany.

 Grand Hotel Duomo: Amazing hotel located a few steps from the leaning tower.
 The best part is its roof terrace with a panoramic view of Pisa.